Michad/tilegroxy/docs/configuration.md

 Requires incoming requests include a [JSON Web Token (JWT)](https://jwt.io/).
 The signature of the token is verified against a fixed secret and grants are validated.

-Currently this implementation only supports a single key specified in configuration against a single signing algorithm.
-Expanding that to allow multiple keys and keys pulled from secret stores is a desired future roadmap item.
+Currently this implementation only supports a single key specified against a single signing algorithm.
+The key can either be stored in configuration or supplied via environment variable.
+Support for multiple keys and keys pulled from secret stores is a desired future roadmap item.

 Name should be "jwt"